 We rated this pack fairly low for comfort, mostly due to the lack of a proper hip belt.
 The shoulder straps are well-padded and comfortable, but all of the weight in your pack ends up on them.
-As such, it wasn't as comfortable as other models.

 The Trail 25 had some great features that we loved and only a few that we weren't so excited about, hence our 8/10 rating for this category.

 We liked the stowable rain cover, which is low profile and doesn't take up too much room in the bottom of the pack or stick out like the Osprey Sirrus 24's does.
 The trekking pole fasteners work well and double as ice axe holders, and there are several mesh pockets both inside and outside the bag for organizing your gear.
-There's also a small pocket on the side of the pack for stowing a pair of sunglasses, which is a nice feature.

 It comes in one size only and has a 17-inch torso length.
 REI says that it fits 17-19 inch torsos, and it did indeed fit our main tester and her 19-inch torso.
 In fact, this pack might feel a little large on shorter ladies.
 (The one bonus to no hip belt is that the exact sizing of the back is not quite as important.)
 The shoulder straps have no load-lifting tensioners, which means that if you carry a lot of weight in it, the weight will sit on your lumbar area.
 If you are a petite hiker, you might find a better fit in the Osprey Tempest 20.